 2020 Call for Best Practice Award Self-Nominations

-The sixteenth annual Higher Education Energy Efficiency and Sustainability Best Practice Awards competition (at CHESC 2019) is meant to:
+The seventeenth annual Higher Education Energy Efficiency and Sustainability Best Practice Awards competition (at CHESC 2020) is meant to:

 - Highlight the achievements that California campuses have made through innovative and effective energy efficiency projects and sustainable operations.